 For example, in 2018, Shopify launched Shopify AR, a toolkit for businesses to create and integrate AR into their online stores.
 This feature meets increasing customer demand for AR to assist users in assessing products online.

 However, COVID-19 made AR in retail even more crucial.
-That’s due to the lockdown in many cities across the world, which started a mass movement in online shopping.
+It’s widely known that the lockdown across the world started a mass movement in online shopping.
 As a result, retailers have had to take their brick-and-mortar shopping experience to the web.
-This jump in e-commerce sales will only increase with features like AR and VR.
+This jump in e-commerce sales will likely only increase with features like AR and VR.

 Here are some examples of brands using AR today to help customers take a closer look at their products:

-• Louis Vuitton allows mobile users to try on clothes, jewelry and more virtually.
+- Louis Vuitton allows mobile users to try on clothes and jewelry virtually in its app.

-There’s no denying that this trend will keep moving forward, especially when innovations like these are happening at a rapid pace.
-In the future, it’s likely that consumers will demand AR to provide the ease and convenience of online shopping without missing out on the physical experience.
+There’s no denying that this trend will keep moving forward, especially when these innovations are happening so rapidly.
+In the future, consumers will likely demand AR to provide the ease and convenience of online shopping without missing out on the physical experience.
 AR and VR will grow from being nice-to-have technologies to becoming a necessity for retailers to stay competitive.

 2. The Rise of Social Commerce

-First, consumers no longer have to click through multiple website pages to purchase a product they find online.
+Today, consumers no longer have to click through multiple website pages to purchase a product they find online.
 Instead, they can discover, research and buy products on social media shops without leaving the app.
-With 26.3% of users stating that their primary reason for using social media is finding products to purchase, this is a major opportunity for retailers to tap into.
+For instance, 70% of all Instagram users report using the app to shop for products.
+This is a major opportunity for retailers to tap into.

-Second, retailers can get in front of their ideal buyers faster.
-That’s because social media platforms offer unique data about user behavior, so retailers can in turn give them highly relevant and personalized product recommendations.
+Second, retailers can reach their ideal buyers faster.
+Social media platforms offer unique data about user behavior, allowing retailers to give users highly relevant and personalized product recommendations.

 The rise and acceptance of social media platforms over the decades signify they’ll only grow as a retail outlet.
-Facebook, the most popular platform, had 2,910 million global active users in 2022.
-YouTube followed close behind with 2,652 million global active users — and with increasing internet adoption worldwide, these platforms are likely to get even bigger.
+Facebook, the most popular platform, had over 2 billion daily active users in 2023.
+Meanwhile, TikTok, the app most popular with the younger generation, reached over 100 million users in the U.S. alone and is projected to reach over 120 million users by 2027.
+TikTok Shop has attracted millions of customers and is expected to generate over $17 billion by the end of 2024.
+With increasing internet adoption worldwide, these platforms are likely to get even bigger.

-3. Explosion in Artificial Intelligence and Big Data
+3. Reliance on Artificial Intelligence and Big Data

 To serve their customers online and offline, retailers are relying more on data, artificial intelligence (AI) and machine learning.